histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 hg + hg
 ```

-to pull it apart.
+to pull it apart or manipulate it.
 You have full control over this `hg` object, so you can inspect it if anything goes wrong.
 For instance, it might have a form that your plotting commands don't correctly handle; this can help you find out why and correct your plotting commands.

 If the processes that is emitting plots are not emitting the right format, you can look at this raw input with `hgin` (a string).
+For instance,

 ```python
 import json